AttorneyReview

 Pros

-• Industry-leading 90-day money-back guarantee
+• Industry-leading 90-day money-back refund window

-• Aggressive challenges to bureaus & creditors
+• Aggressive challenges filed with bureaus and original creditors

-• A rating with the BBB
+• A rating with the Better Business Bureau

-• Dedicated case advisor
+• Dedicated case advisor assigned to each member

 Cons